I'm headed to Ireland in less than week. Which is better, the bushmills distillery or the Jameson distillery?

 Link for County Kerry & enroute to Shannon Airport taking in County Limerick & Clare also.

-You couuld adopt the time saving technique of flying into one airport and flying out of another such as Dublin, Belfast International or City (George Best) Airport or Shannon or Cork depending on your destination since the latter is a smaller airport not serving as many destinations. almost 6 years ago
+You couuld adopt the time saving technique of flying into one airport and flying out of another such as Dublin, Belfast International or City (George Best) Airport or Shannon or Cork depending on your destination since the latter is a smaller airport not serving as many destinations. over 8 years ago

 Hi Hillary,thanks for the details.
 I'm flying into Dublin, but renting a car and spending each night somewhere different.